 Around the time I left for UCLA my father left his employer and started his own business.
 He raised the money from friends and banks and knowing that I would never join him brought in a young man he knew and made him president of this new enterprise.
 They sold stereos, televisions and other electronic equipment.
 But, first you need to know more about my father.
 He liked everybody, everybody except his immediate family and the Japanese.
 He rarely said a bad word about anyone.
 He was the only person I have ever known who could be friends with both a Black Panther and a Klan member at the same time.
 He knew and liked many of the city’s Mafioso, but was also on first name terms with the local sheriff, FBI agents and tons of police.
 He liked everyone from murderers to saints and this made him particularly vulnerable to schemers and pleaders.
 More than anything he wanted to be liked.

 While I was away at school things stared to go bad.
 My parents moved from a nondescript, ranch-style house in a middle to lower middle class neighborhood to a 4 floor condominium that looked out on a lake and woods.
 Their new home was beautiful, but things were happening which threatened their very existence.
-Around the time they moved a former neighbor, a sleezeball, scrap metal dealer turned state’s evidence against some gambling buddies who just happened to be member of the Mob.
+Around the time they moved a former neighbor, a sleezeball, scrap metal dealer turned state’s evidence against some gambling buddies who just happened to be members of the Mob.
 The Feds had bugged their conversations and our neighbor agreed to testify against them in exchange for immunity.
 He got it.
 His ‘friends’ went to prison.
 Shortly after that four hit men broke into our former neighbors house, brutalized him and his wife, raped her repeatedly and then put a pillow over the scrap dealers head and blew his brains out.
 That is part one.

 Part two: My father’s business had been expanding rapidly.
 New stores were opened.
 Things looked good until the robberies began.
-Not the t ‘stick em up’ kind of robberies, but the kind where whole warehouses full of new equipment were being stolen.
+Not the ‘stick em up’ kind of robberies, but the kind where whole warehouses full of new equipment were being stolen.
 A shipment would come in and then suddenly disappear.
 The insurance companies would paid the first couple of times, but it kept happening.
 At the same time my father’s partner and his wife started taking trips to exotic and expensive vacation spots.
 She got a brand new, full length mink coat.
 He got a new set of pristine, top-of-the-line golf clubs.
 That was phase one.
-Phase two: A major robbery took place at the Air Express warehouse at old airport and the Feds tracked the merchandise down to one my father’s stores.
+Phase two: A major robbery took place at the Air Express warehouse at old airport in Kansas City and the Feds tracked the merchandise down to one my father’s stores.
 They set up a sting and were busted.
 My father was oblivious to what was going on around him.
 He didn’t even know that an illegal bookie operation was being run out of one of his stores by a man, a small-time mobster, hired by my father’s partner.

 (Note: The Feds knew that my father had nothing to do with any of these crimes.
 One of their agents even warned him about the upcoming bust and that his life might be in danger.)